Trigger Point Dry Needling

 Intramuscular Manual Therapy (aka Trigger Point Dry Needling) is a treatment technique that can help to decrease pain, increase mobility, and improve function.
 Dry Needling involves inserting a very small, thin needle into tight and restricted muscles, specifically into the trigger point.
 A large population, including professional athletes, are using this technique to effectively treat acute and chronic orthopedic musculoskeletal conditions.

-At Reneu, dry needling is combined with soft tissue and joint mobility to promote a quick return to activity.
-Improvement in symptoms and overall performance are generally seen within 2-4 treatment sessions, but may vary depending on the cause and duration of the symptoms.
+At Reneu, dry needling is combined with soft tissue work and joint mobilizations to promote overall improvements in function.
+Improvement in symptoms and performance are generally seen within 2-4 treatment sessions, but may vary depending on the cause and duration of the symptoms.

 What is trigger point dry needling?

 Trigger point dry needling is an invasive procedure in which a solid filament needle is inserted into the skin and muscle directly at a Myofascial trigger point.
 Physical therapists utilize trigger point dry needling in the treatment of Myofascial pain.
 A Myofascial trigger point consists of multiple contraction knots, which are related to the production and maintenance of the pain cycle.

 Is trigger point dry needling similar to acupuncture?

 There are many similarities and differences between trigger point dry needling and acupuncture.
 Licensed physical therapists in a growing number of states can use trigger point dry needling under the scope of the practice.
 Physical therapists at Reneu are not licensed acupuncturists and do not practice acupuncture.
 In contrast to most schools of acupuncture that are based off of Eastern medicine principles, trigger point dry needling is strictly based on Western medicine principles and research.